-Judy Lynn has been living with Multiple Sclerosis for 13 years.
+Judy has been living with MS for 13 years.
 She remains amazed at the array of symptoms that this chronic degenerative disease of the nervous system may cause.
-The Greek philosopher, Heraclitus, is reported to have said, "The only thing constant is change."
+The Greek philosopher Heraclitus is reported to have said, "The only thing constant is change."
 Judy has found this to be particularly true living with MS. She will explore the varied MS symptoms and manifestations, and most importantly, the rainbow of creative adaptations, coping mechanisms, and remedies available for MS patients to try.

 The second module in the National Multiple Sclerosis Society’s positive psychology program, “Everyday Matters,” is called “Adjusting Our Mindset,” or “the fulcrum and the lever.”
-In science, the ...
+In science, the law of the ...
 Read more

 Last week, I shared details of Everyday Matters, a program by the National Multiple Sclerosis Society.
 This self-directed, multi-week program uses the principles of positive psychology.
-The readings, ...
+The readings, lessons, and exercises ...
 Read more